nand2/libvmod-throttle/README.rst

 DESCRIPTION
 ===========

+NO PRODUCTION READY YET!
+Work as defined, but API not frozen, and some memory management remains to be done.

 This vmod most obvious uses would be to handle denial of services by a single user (or bot) punching through the cache, or to set rate limits to API calls you provide.